giusepperizzo/grabtv/README.md

 # Welcome

 This is a semester project: Grab your favourite Tv and share it.
-This project is supervised by Assistant Prof. Raphael Troncy (Eurecom) and Ph.D students.

-### Version model
-0.0.0.1

-1) HTML rendering source server

-2) Broadcast controller

-3) Client(s)

-4) Websocket server
+The work listed in this repository is a follow-up of the one initially created by https://github.com/phanthanhtrung86/grabTV

 # Step to run
 ## Preliminary step